 Holiday Cottage in Crackington Haven

-Exterior: There is parking for 2 cars outside the property.
+Exterior: There is a shared drive with parking for up to 2 cars, additional parking is available on request.
 The small garden is enclosed but would not detain the most experienced dog escapologists.
-There is garden furniture and a kettle barbecue available on request from the owner.
+There is garden furniture and a kettle barbecue.

 Facilities & Services

-There is an oil-fired heating system.
-The kitchen has a range of cupboards & worktops.
-There is an electric oven and hob, a microwave, toaster, kettle and under-counter fridge with icebox.
+There is an oil-fired heating system, underfloor on the ground level with radiators upstairs.
+There is also a wood-burning stove.
+The kitchen has a range of cupboards & worktops and a recessed Belfast sink.
+There are an electric oven and hob, a microwave, toaster, kettle and large fridge/freezer.
+There is a dishwasher.
 There is a communal laundry room that is shared with other holiday lets at the farm that includes a number of washing machines and tumble driers.
 The sitting room has a digital TV & DVD player.
 There is an iron & ironing board.
 There is unlimited WiFi.
 Ponies, pigs and lambs can be seen on the farm and available to pet.
 The fishing lake is open for coarse fishing where there are carp, tench, roach and rudd.
-There is a safe, communal children's' play area.
+There is a safe communal children's play area.

 Electricity, heating, bed linen and towels are included but you will need to provide your own beach towels.
-There is parking available for 2 cars outside the property.
+There is parking available for 3 cars on the drive.
 Regrettably, there is no smoking.
-A maximum of 3 well-behaved dogs may stay in the barn at a small additional price of £30 per dog per week, dogs may not be left unattended in the property.
+A maximum of 3 well-behaved dogs may stay in the barn at a small additional price of £30 per dog per week, but dogs may not be left unattended in the property.
 There are a cot and high chair available on request.
+During the winter a basket of logs will be provided free of charge and further are available on request at a small charge.

 General Booking Information